 Take the Next Step

 We encourage you to visit us to learn more about our programs and meet current faculty and students.
 Call us, email us, visit us or apply to the program.
-We’re here to answer your questions about how a degree in music composition can shape your future and positively impact your community.
+We’re here to answer your questions about how a degree in music education can shape your future and positively impact your community.